Lady Dorothy Savile1

 Last Edited=17 Feb 2011

-Charles Boyle, 2nd Baron Clifford of Lanesborough was baptised on 12 December 1639 at Sir Thomas Stafford's House, Savoy, London, England.2 He was the son of Richard Boyle, 2nd Earl of Cork and Elizabeth Clifford, Baroness Clifford.2 He married, firstly, Lady Jane Seymour, daughter of William Seymour, 2nd Duke of Somerset and Lady Frances Devereux, on 7 May 1661 in a private marriage.1 He married, secondly, Lady Arethusa Berkeley, daughter of George Berkeley, 1st Earl of Berkeley and Elizabeth Massingberd, before 12 May 1688.2 He died on 12 October 1694 at age 54 at Londesborough, Yorkshire, England.2 He was buried on 28 October 1694 at Londesborough, Yorkshire, England.2 He died intestate and his estate was administered to a creditor on 23 February 1694/95.2
+Charles Boyle, 2nd Baron Clifford of Lanesborough was baptised on 12 December 1639 at Sir Thomas Stafford's House, Savoy, London, EnglandG.2 He was the son of Richard Boyle, 2nd Earl of Cork and Elizabeth Clifford, Baroness Clifford.2 He married, firstly, Lady Jane Seymour, daughter of William Seymour, 2nd Duke of Somerset and Lady Frances Devereux, on 7 May 1661 in a private marriage.1 He married, secondly, Lady Arethusa Berkeley, daughter of George Berkeley, 1st Earl of Berkeley and Elizabeth Massingberd, before 12 May 1688.2 He died on 12 October 1694 at age 54 at Londesborough, Yorkshire, EnglandG.2 He was buried on 28 October 1694 at Londesborough, Yorkshire, EnglandG.2 He died intestate and his estate was administered to a creditor on 23 February 1694/95.2

-He succeeded to the title of 3rd Viscount Dungarvan, co.
-Waterford [I., 1620] on 8 January 1662/63, after being summoned to the House of Lords [Ireland] in one of his father's peerages.2 He was invested as a Fellow, Royal Society (F.R.S.) on 6 January 1663/64.2 He held the office of Member of Parliament (M.P.) for Tamworth between 1670 and 1679.2 He held the office of Member of Parliament (M.P.) for Yorkshire between 1679 and 1681.2 He held the office of Member of Parliament (M.P.) for Yorkshire between 1685 and 1687.2 He was styled as Lord Boyle on 16 July 1689.3 He succeeded to the title of 2nd Baron Clifford of Lanesborough, co.
-York [E., 1644] on 10 August 1689, after taking his father's place in the House of Lords.3 He succeeded to the title of 3rd Lord Clifford [E., 1628] on 6 January 1690/91.2
+He succeeded as the 3rd Viscount Dungarvan, co.
+Waterford [I., 1620] on 8 January 1662/63, after being summoned to the House of Lords [Ireland] in one of his father's peerages.2 He was appointed Fellow, Royal Society (F.R.S.) on 6 January 1663/64.2 He held the office of Member of Parliament (M.P.) for Tamworth between 1670 and 1679.2 He held the office of Member of Parliament (M.P.) for Yorkshire between 1679 and 1681.2 He held the office of Member of Parliament (M.P.) for Yorkshire between 1685 and 1687.2 He was styled as Lord Boyle on 16 July 1689.3 He succeeded as the 2nd Baron Clifford of Lanesborough, co.
+York [E., 1644] on 10 August 1689, after taking his father's place in the House of Lords.3 He succeeded as the 3rd Lord Clifford [E., 1628] on 6 January 1690/91.2

 Children of Charles Boyle, 2nd Baron Clifford of Lanesborough and Lady Jane Seymour